jwpconsulting/projectify/README.md

 - Python 3.11 (I recommend using [asdf](https://asdf-vm.com/))
 - [poetry](https://python-poetry.org/docs/)
-- PostgreSQL
+- PostgreSQL >= 15.5
 - Redis (6 >= for production)

 ## Debian 12 (bullseye) installation

-Make sure you have Postgres 13 and its dev library installed.
+Make sure you have Postgres 15 and its dev library installed.

 ```
+sudo apt install postgresql-15 libpq-dev
+# Optionally run this, if not using nix flake
-sudo apt install postgresql-13 libpq-dev
+sudo apt install libpq-dev
 ```

 Managing Python is convenient using asdf: